K\"ahler groups and subdirect products of surface groups: Universal homomorphism

 Then the holomorphic projection $f_{ij}=(f_i,f_j): X \rightarrow S_{g_i,\mm_i} \times S_{g_j,\mm_j}$ is surjective for $1\leq i < j \leq r$. \end{corollary} \begin{proof} This is an immediate consequence of applying Proposition \ref{propUnivFinPresHol} to Lemma \ref{lemUnivFinPres} and its proof. \end{proof}

 It is natural to ask if there is a generalisation of Proposition \ref{propUnivFinPresHol} to give surjective holomorphic maps onto products of $s$ factors.
 The examples constructed in Theorem \ref{thmExsGenClass} show that this is certainly false for general $r-1 \geq s\geq 3$ -- for instance consider Theorem \ref{thmExsGenClass} with $r=4$, $k=2$ and any choice of branched coverings satisfying all necessary conditions.
 More generally, we also note that all of the groups constructed in Theorem \ref{thmExsGenClass} are projective.
-Thus, we can use the Lefschetz Hyperplane Theorem to realise them as fundamental groups of compact projective surfaces.
+Thus, by the Lefschetz Hyperplane Theorem, they can be realised as fundamental groups of compact projective surfaces.
 Hence, we can not even hope for holomorphic surjections onto $k$-tuples under the additional assumption that our groups are of type $\mathcal{F}_m$ and that $k\leq m$.

-This leads us to the following variation on this question, to which the examples constructed in this work do not provide a negative answer.
+This shows that any result regarding geometric surjection to $k$-tuples would necessarily have to be of a more subtle nature.